 A border is a sort of marker between two systems that share common attributes.
 While national law varies between territories, organic science has no respect for governance.
 Which begs the question: does the universe abide by its own set of rules, to be unearthed through examination, or does discovery occur by chance?

 “The way different people have come to the same discovery independently,” wrote William H. Whyte in his 1956 book The Organization Man, “refutes the ‘great-man’ concept we cherish.
 It’s mostly luck who makes a discovery.
 If there had been no Einstein there would, in all likelihood, still be a relativity theory.”

-Artist Bernard Madden explores systems in nature as would a scientist, revealing hidden information and transforming meta-relationships into a new visual language.
+Artist B.G.
+Madden explores systems in nature as would a scientist, revealing hidden information and transforming meta-relationships into a new visual language.
 His work extrapolates these meanings into renderings of graphite, pigment and plaster, resting comfortably between avant-garde experimentation and traditional formalism.
 The piece Madden creates are beautifully disquieting yet energetically precise.

-This piece, titled Limitrophe, is the first of a collaborative series between Suss Müsik and Bernard Madden.
+This piece, titled Limitrophe, is the first of a collaborative series between Suss Müsik and B.G.
+Madden.
 The first half is a series of layers: electronic fields of Moog-enhanced static, generated by an audio “scan” of Madden’s image.
 A base melody is performed on strings and accelerated during the piece’s coda, performed for fake orchestra using strings, brass and percussion.
 One field’s relative attributes informs the other, forming a clear delineation between the two approaches while maintaining their connective bond.

 We are looking into possible performance/exhibition opportunities in which to further this fruitful experiment in cross-pollination.
 Stay tuned.